 The one-year Congenital Cardiac Surgery Fellowship at Texas Children's Hospital and Baylor College of Medicine is one of only 11 ACGME-approved congenital heart surgery fellowships in the United States.
 The program is designed and organized to educate the fellow in the anatomy and physiology of congenital cardiac lesions, and to provide the fellow with a basis of surgical technical proficiency for development as a congenital heart surgeon.

-The high patient volumes in congenital heart surgery at Texas Children’s ensure that the congenital heart surgery fellow gains experience in a variety of congenital heart surgery procedures, including corrections in neonates, mechanical assist devices, adult congenital heart patients, and transplantation.
+The high patient volumes in congenital heart surgery at Texas Children’s ensure that the congenital cardiac surgery fellow gains experience in a variety of congenital heart surgery procedures, including corrections in neonates, mechanical assist devices, adult congenital heart patients, and transplantation.
 Fellows will participate in all aspects of the assessment, management plan formulation, surgery and perioperative care of children and adults with complex congenital heart disease.
 Responsibility will be progressive based on experience and capability of the individual.

-This 12-month educational program is devoted exclusively to congenital cardiac surgery and will play a significant role in preparing the fellow for the America Board of Thoracic Surgery Congenital Heart Surgery Subspecialty Certification.
+This 12-month educational program is devoted exclusively to congenital cardiac surgery and will play a significant role in preparing the Fellow for the America Board of Thoracic Surgery Congenital Heart Surgery Subspecialty Certification.